GAM-team/GAM/wiki/Users-Drive-Activity-Settings.md

 Google does the filtering.
 * `action|actions <DriveActivityActionList>` - Only display activities with the specified actions; by default, all actions are displayed
 * `action|actions not <DriveActivityActionList>` - Only display activities without the specified actions; by default, all actions are displayed

+You can limit the number of activities displayed with the `maxactivities <Number>; the default is 0, no limit.

 The API only returns a permissionId and user name for each event but no user email address.
 To get an email address perform the following command to generate a file that contains the email address and permissionId for all users.
 You can substitute for `all users` if desired.